 As of writing this post, gabapentin is not classified as a controlled substance.
 But the drug continues to find its way into many substance abuse cases.
 Many abusers of the drug use it alone or in combination with opioids.
 However, more people use gabapentin with alcohol, sometimes accidentally, at other times on purpose.

-At Wellness Retreat Recovery, drug and alcohol addiction treatment are core parts of our treatment and rehabilitation process.
+At Wellness Retreat Recovery, drug and alcohol addiction treatment in Northern California are core parts of our treatment and rehabilitation process.
 Our holistic therapeutic methods and evidence-based treatments provide the tools to offer customized rehabilitation treatment to individual patients.

 What is Gabapentin?

 Gabapentin (brand name Neurontin) is an anticonvulsant medication used to treat shingles, nerve pain management, restless leg syndrome, and seizures caused by epilepsy.
 Studies also show gabapentin helps manage a calming neurotransmitter in the brain called gamma-aminobutyric acid (GABA).